A Multi-Token Coordinate Descent Method for Semi-Decentralized Vertical Federated Learning: Conclusions

 \section{Conclusions}

-We formalize the multi-token SDFL scheme and propose MTCD, a communication-efficient SDFL algorithm for vertical FL.
-We provide convergence guarantees for our method and show empirically the improved communication efficiency of our algorithm as well as the power of endowing decentralized methods with periodical client-server communications.
-A natural extension to this work is to consider compression and privacy mechanisms, such as differential privacy.
+We formalize the semi-decentralized multi-token setup and propose \texttt{MTCD}, a multi-token method for semi-decentralized VFL.
+We show, both empirically and analytically, that, by leveraging both client-server and client-client communications, \texttt{MTCD} outperforms decentralized and client-server baselines in a range of relevant setups.
+A natural extension to this work is to combine \texttt{MTCD} with compression and privacy mechanisms, such as error-feedback compression and differential privacy.